Best AI Marketing Tools 2026: 15 Tools Tested

 Zapier connects your marketing tools and automates workflows between them.
 The AI features let you build automations using natural language: "When someone fills out my Typeform, add them to my Mailchimp list, send a Slack notification, and create a HubSpot contact."
 The AI also generates custom code steps when pre-built integrations fall short.

-What works: The integration library is unmatched: 7,000+ apps.
+What works: The integration library is unmatched: 9,000+ apps.
 For marketing teams, this means automating lead routing, social media cross-posting, CRM updates, email triggers, and reporting without writing code.
-The new AI-powered builder turns plain English descriptions into working automations.
+The AI-powered builder turns plain English descriptions into working automations.
+You can also connect Claude, ChatGPT, and other AI tools to the rest of your stack directly through Zapier.

 Where it falls short: Complex multi-step automations can get expensive.
-Each "Zap" step counts toward your monthly task limit.
+Each task step counts toward your monthly limit.
 At high volumes, dedicated tools (like ActiveCampaign for email sequences) are more cost-effective than chaining tasks through Zapier.

 Best for: Marketing teams that use 5+ tools and need them to work together without manual data entry.